Fast simulation of planar Clifford circuits: Applications

 Before we give a new proof of this theorem, let's sketch why it follows from \Cref{thm:clifford_tensor}.
 Notice that an $n$-qubit Clifford circuit can be viewed as a Clifford tensor network obtained by contracting $n$ rank-$1$ tensors representing the initial single-qubit states $|0\rangle$, with rank-$2$ and rank-$4$ Clifford tensors corresponding to $1$- and $2$-qubit Clifford gates.
 The underlying graph of this tensor network is not necessarily planar, but is $O(d)$-coarse-grained planar as can be seen by grouping all the gates acting on the same qubit.
 This suffices to prove the claimed bound on the running time.

-\begin{proof}[Proof of \Cref{thm:clifsim}] Suppose without loss of generality that all gates are either $H,S$, or $\CZ$---since these are a Clifford-universal set, any one- or two-qubit Clifford gate can be replaced by a $O(1)$ size circuit of $H$, $S$, and $\CZ$.
+\begin{proof}[Proof of \Cref{thm:clifsim}] Suppose without loss of generality that all gates are either $H,S$, or $\CZ$, since any one- or two-qubit Clifford gate can be rewritten as a circuit of size $O(1)$ using only these three gates.
 We will massage the circuit into a certain canonical form along the lines of Ref. \cite{bremner2011classical}.
 Consider a circuit $C'$ which is obtained from $C$ by inserting two Hadamard gates acting on each qubit at the very beginning of the circuit, and also at the very end of the circuit.
 The unitaries $U_C, U_{C'}$ implemented by these circuits are the same, since

-Moreover, the depth of $C'$ is $d+4=O(1)$.
+Moreover, the depth of $C'$ is $d+4$.
 Let us say that a Hadamard gate in $C'$ is a \textit{middle Hadamard gate} if it is in the subcircuit $H^{\otimes n}U_{C}H^{\otimes n}$ containing all gates except the initial and final layer of Hadamards.
 It will be convenient to write $h$ for the total number of middle Hadamard gates in $C'$.
 For any binary string $z\in \{0,1\}^h$ we also define $C'(z)$ to be the quantum circuit obtained from $C'$ by replacing the $j$th middle Hadamard gate by $X^{z_j} H$, for each $j\in [h]$ (here we fix some arbitrary ordering of the middle Hadamards).

-Now the circuit $C'$ is composed of $O(n)$ one- and two-qubit Clifford gates, and the circuit $C'(z)$ is obtained from $C'$ by inserting $O(n)$ Pauli $X$ gates in locations determined by $z$.
-It follows that, given any binary string $z\in \{0,1\}^h$ we may in $O(n)$-time compute an $n$-qubit Pauli $P(z)$ such that
+Now the circuit $C'$ is composed of $O(nd)$ one- and two-qubit Clifford gates, and the circuit $C'(z)$ is obtained from $C'$ by inserting $O(nd)$ Pauli $X$ gates in locations determined by $z$.
+It follows that, given any binary string $z\in \{0,1\}^h$ we may in $O(nd)$-time compute an $n$-qubit Pauli $P(z)$ such that

 In particular, $P(z)$ is obtained by pushing all Pauli corrections to the end of the circuit using the fact that every gate in the circuit is Clifford and therefore maps Paulis to Paulis under conjugation.